kimm9/blockchain/hello_world_voting/hello_world_voting_lab.md

 1. Setting up development enviornment

-2. Learn how to write, compile, and deploy a contract in your development enviornment
+2. Learn how to write, compile, and deploy a contract in your development environment

-3. Use Node.js console to interact with the contract on blockchain
+3. Use Node.js console to interact with the contract on the blockchain

 4. Create a simple web page to interact with that contract and display the vote counts and vote for candidates through the page

 ---

-# Setting up Development enviornment
+# Setting up Development environment

-For this lesson, we will be using a in-memory blockchain called ganache (a blockchain simulator).
+For this lesson, we will be using an in-memory blockchain called ganache (a blockchain simulator).
 On the second lesson, we will interact with the real blockchain.

 ### On your terminal
 - Install npm:  `npm install npm@4.0.5`